logo

 The Right to Manage gives qualifying leaseholders the right to take over the management of their block through a Company which they have incorporated for the purpose (“the RTM Company”).

-And the main reason why leaseholders decide to take over management of their block themselves is usually because the current block management is either too expensive or simply doesn’t get the work done properly.
+And the main reason why leaseholders decide to take over management of their block themselves is usually because the current block management is either too expensive or simply that the freeholder doesn’t maintain the property properly.
 Poor maintenance or high service charges not only affect the value of your flat, but can make it really hard to sell.

 The RTM Company will be made up of the participating leaseholders and it will take over the management functions set out in the leases (except the right to forfeit those leases).